 Read more in our breakdown of Datto vs. StorageCraft

 6) DropBox, Box, OneDrive, Google Apps …

 Keep in mind that Datto’s offerings span a wide scope of business continuity that goes beyond data backup and extends to file sync and share (FSS) as well.
-Datto Drive is a cloud-protected file-sharing platform specifically for businesses, with automatic backups and on-demand file recovery.
+Datto Workplace (formerly known as Datto Drive) is a cloud-protected file-sharing platform specifically for businesses, with automatic backups and on-demand file recovery.

 Let’s talk specifics